 5 Reasons to Conduct a Marketing Audit in Your Small Business

-A marketing audit is a thorough review of your marketing plan, objectives, strategies, and current activities being executed in your small business.
+A marketing audit is a thorough review of your marketing plan, objectives, strategies, and the current activities being executed in your small business.
 The goal is to see what's working and what isn't so you can identify areas for improvement.
 A successful marketing audit will help you pinpoint your marketing strengths and weaknesses, so you can make solid decisions about where to put your resources in the future.

 Realign Your Marketing Activities With Your Goals